 One of your employee’s housemates falls ill

 Your employee has to self-isolate if one of their housemates develops common cold symptoms or a fever.
 They must self-isolate and remain in quarantine for 10 days, unless of course they develop symptoms.
 Your employee can only come in to work if they perform a crucial or vital profession.
 If your employee has to self-isolate, but cannot work from home, you must continue to pay them their wages.
 Nor can you deduct leave hours, unless you both agree to this.

-The quarantine period for persons who have been in contact with someone who has developed corona symptoms, or who have returned from a region or country with code orange, has been reduced from 14 days to 10.
+The quarantine period for persons who have been in contact with someone who has developed corona symptoms, or who have returned from a region or country with code orange, is 10 days.